TIF HISTORY AND PLAN

 Click here for an explanation of Tax Increment Finanical and history of TIF in Traverse City.

-The DDA has developed a Strategic Plan (2017-2020) to guide the future of Downtnown Traverse City and establish performance goals that will guide the annual Work Plan.
-Learn more about the DDA’s Strategic Plan and annual Work Plan.
+The DDA has developed a Five-Year Strategic Plan (2019-2024) to guide the future of Downtown Traverse City and establish performance goals.
+Learn more about the DDA’s Strategic Plan.

 PAST PROJECT WINS!

 Downtown Travere City is know as one of the strongest city centers in the state of Michigan.
 The Downtown Development Authority has been progressive in planning and development and utilized funding tools such as Tax Increment Financing to contribute to the overall health of the downtown district, economically speaking.
 Check out these public improvement projects and how they positively impacted our community.

 Larry C. Hardy & Old Town Parking Garages

 Developing the Larry C. Hardy and Old Town Parking Garages were two enormous endeavors for the DDA.
 The two projects served as a catalyst for private investment in the immediate area and serve the needs of the growing work force in Downtown TC.

 The Hardy Garage was funded by TIF 97 and bond payments continue today.
 The Old Town Parking Garage was funded through TIF 2 and paid off in 2016.